liebig/cron/README.md

     +------------------------- min (0 - 59)
 ```

 The given anonymous **function** will be invoked if the expression details match with the current timestamp.
-This function should return null in success case or anything else in if there was an error while executing this job.
-By default, the error case will be logged to database and to a Monolog logger object (if logger is enabled).
+This function should return null in the case of success or anything else if there was an error while executing this job.
+By default, the error case will be logged to the database and to a Monolog logger object (if logger is enabled).

 The **isEnabled** boolean parameter makes it possible to deactivate a job from execution without removing it completely.
-Later the job execution can be enabled very easy by giving a true boolean to the method.
-This parameter is optional and the default falue is enabled.
+Later the job execution can be enabled very easily by giving a true boolean to the method.
+This parameter is optional and the default value is enabled.

 #### Example